An Unfinished Life: John F. Kennedy, 1917–1963: Critical reviews

 In a review in Bookreporter, David Exum notes that "Dallek... examines how Kennedy's father did all he could and used all of his financial muscle to ... get his son elected as senator" and that the "most interesting and stark examinations of Dallek's biography is the involvement JFK's father had in his son's political career".
 Joseph Kennedy's wealth which he used in concert with his knowledge of public relations and his connections in the press certainly smoothed the way for his son's close victory in his first race for the Senate, but Kennedy, under the management of his brother Robert began campaigning months earlier than his opponent Henry Cabot Lodge Jr., scored well in two late campaign televised debates, and through the use of teas often attended by his mother and sisters, reached approximately 70,000 women voters who may not have formerly been as engaged in politics.
 Robert also organized 286 Kennedy secretaries, who had no previous political allegiance to the state Democratic party, to interface with party officials, and an impressive total of around twenty thousand volunteers.

 The author of the Bookreporter review also noted that Dallek concluded that Kennedy's many affairs could be attributed to Rose Kennedy's inadequacies in bringing up her second son.
 I agree with the reviewer that JFK's mother was not primarily responsibility for this behavior.
 Rose Kennedy, in withholding physical affection from her children was acting in concert with the child psychologists of the period.
 The widely read authority on parenting young children, L. Emmet Holt, "warned mothers against coddling children or playing with them or displaying a lot of affection with them."
 Joseph Kennedy, rather, in the frequency of his own affairs and by encouraging his male children to have frequent trysts themselves likely had a larger influence in Kennedy's choice to engage in frequent marital infidelities, though Kennedy may have benefitted from peers or organizations that impressed him with the benefits of marital fidelity and more discretion and restraint in his romantic encounters.
 David Exum considers Dallek's book an excellent rating, despite his reservations and writes that the novel "pushes aside all the myths surrounding JFK and presents his subject like a true historian" and "should be considered the finest biography ever written about the slain statesman".

-In a revealing 2013 interview with Robert Dalek, the book's author, that referenced JFK, Chris Lydon, wrote that Americans still connect with the memory of Kennedy, because "he stared down a very possible nuclear catastrophe" and that "he broke the nuclear madness of 50 years ago with his melancholy realism about war".
+In a revealing 2013 interview with Robert Dallek, the book's author, that referenced JFK, Chris Lydon, wrote that Americans still connect with the memory of Kennedy, because "he stared down a very possible nuclear catastrophe" and that "he broke the nuclear madness of 50 years ago with his melancholy realism about war".
 These two accomplishments and his personality may have been what made him one of the more admired Presidents of the 20th century, as many polls indicate, and Dallek's skill at depicting these traits provides the reader with the real substance of Kennedy's legacy.